ramit21/golang-poc/README.md

 ### Go Cli
 1. go build: compiles a bunch of go source code files.
 2. go run <file-name>: compiles and executes a given go file.
+If using functions from other go files, give them all in run command: eg. 'go run main.go deck.go'
 3. go fmt: format all files in current directory.
 4. go install: install a package.
 5. go get: download raw code of someone else's package.